 From the time your body begins to wake up in the morning.
 The metabolism begins to increase as it’s getting ready to start the day’s activities.
-Blood begins to pump harder the brain and central nervous system begin to activate and fire harder, including the internal organs kidneys, bowels etc.
+Blood begins to pump harder the brain and central nervous system, organs and bowels also begin to wake and become active.

 Eating a solid nutritional breakfast is Paramount to weight training and weight loss.
-If you have no gas in the tank as you're heading to work or school in the morning with no gas in the tank, you're probably not going very far!
+If you're heading to work or school in the morning with no gas in the tank, you're probably not going very far!

-The amount of food should now begin to become a little less, But…
+The amount of food consumed should now become less...

-For many, most do the exact opposite.
-Skipping meals and then over eating as the evening wears on.
-The reason that this yields such poor results with weight loss, ‘unless you have a naturally fast metabolism is: this is the reverse of how we should think.
+Most are the exact opposite, skipping meals and typically over eating as the evening wears on.
+The reason that this yields such poor results with weight loss, (unless you have a naturally fast metabolism) is: it's the reverse of how we should think.

-The more food you consume after dinner as your body begins to slow will not be metabolized and burned quickly or efficiently as you sleep, as opposed to eating the proper quantities throughout the day when the body’s activity and energy usage is at its highest.
+The more food you consume after dinner will not be metabolized/burned as quickly or efficiently in the evening, as opposed to eating the proper quantities throughout the day when the body’s activity and energy usage is at its highest.

-Experiment – see how fast your metabolism is, see what meal size and food groups digest fastest for you.
+Experiment – to increase your metabolism speed, adjust meal sizes and food groups to see what digests fastest for you.
 This is not something a scientist or Dr. can tell you.
-Essentially You need to learn; to earn your new body by becoming best friends with it!
+Essentially; You need to learn, to earn your new body by becoming best friends with it!